skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - All documents must be in A4 size.
 For those documents bigger than A4, photocopy them into A4
 - No paperclips, pins, folders
 - No lamination for any document
-- **All documents** must be translated to English or Portuguese by a sworn translator
+- **All documents** must be translated to English or Portuguese by a sworn translator.
+Although Portuguese is preferred, it could be processed faster.
 - If you bring a photocopy of a document, bring the original as well